digime/digime-sdk-nodejs/guides/sample-datasets.md

-For development, testing or demo purpose there is an option to do onboard sample data for services that provide sample datasets.
+For development, testing, or demo purposes, there is an option to onboard sample data for services that provide sample datasets.

-Dataset is sample data object with test data that can be used by developers or for demo/testing purpose to avoid process with onboarding live/real service.
+A dataset is a sample data object containing test data that can be used by developers or for demo/testing purposes, allowing you to avoid the process of onboarding live or real services.

-To get list of available datasets you need to trigger:
+To get a list of available datasets, you need to trigger:

 ```typescript
 // Initialize the SDK
 import {init} from "@digime/digime-sdk-nodejs";